Do you enjoy telling lies?

 Why Telling a White Lie Is the Gentle Shove You Need to Become More Productive

-When I first started researching A Handbook for the Productive Writer, I lied to myself.
+When I first started researching The Savvy Writer’s Guide to Productivity, I lied to myself.

 Even though there are lots of great productivity books, I told myself I could find something original to say.
 I told myself I could offer up a fresh insight into the world of productivity.